-To support the Community Review Panel's role in the planning process, governance meetings may be arranged to provide an opportunity for reflection among the panel on emerging themes and issues.
-This would also be an appropriate forum for discussions to inform the development of the panel after its initial one-year pilot.
-Governance meetings will be facilitated by the Community Review Panel chair, and all panel members will be invited to attend.
+To support the Community Review Panel's role in the planning process, annual meetings will be arranged to provide an opportunity for reflection amongst the group on emerging themes and issues.
+This will also provide an opportunity for the Council to provide feedback on the impact of the panel's advice on schemes reviewed.
+Annual meetings will be facilitated by the Community Development Panel chair, and all panel members will be invited to attend.